Fever

 2. Obtain 2 sets of Blood Cultures as well as specific source cultures

-3. Initiate broad spectrum antibiotics
+3. Initiate broad spectrum Antibiotics

 3. Reassess mean arterial pressure and consider IVC Ultrasound